Death by burning: Ireland

 Petronilla de Meath (c.
 1300–1324) was the maidservant of Dame Alice Kyteler, a 14th-century Hiberno-Norman noblewoman.
 After the death of Kyteler's fourth husband, the widow was accused of practicing witchcraft and Petronilla of being her accomplice.
 Petronilla was tortured and forced to proclaim that she and Kyteler were guilty of witchcraft.
 Petronilla was then flogged and eventually burnt at the stake on 3 November 1324, in Kilkenny, Ireland.
 Hers was the first known case in the history of the British Isles of death by fire for the crime of heresy.
 Kyteler was charged by the Bishop of Ossory, Richard de Ledrede, with a wide slate of crimes, from sorcery and demonism to the murders of several husbands.
 She was accused of having illegally acquired her wealth through witchcraft, which accusations came principally from her stepchildren, the children of her late husbands by their previous marriages.
 The trial predated any formal witchcraft statute in Ireland, thus relying on ecclesiastical law (which treated witchcraft as heresy) rather than common law (which treated it as a felony).
 Under torture, Petronilla claimed she and her mistress applied a magical ointment to a wooden beam, which enabled both women to fly.
 She was then forced to proclaim publicly that Lady Alice and her followers were guilty of witchcraft.
 Some were convicted and whipped, but others, Petronilla included, were burnt at the stake.
 With the help of relatives, Alice Kyteler fled, taking with her Petronilla's daughter, Basilia.

 In 1327 or 1328, Adam Duff O'Toole was burned at the stake in Dublin for heresy after branding Christian scripture a fable and denying the resurrection of Jesus.

 The brothel madam Darkey Kelly was convicted of murdering shoemaker John Dowling in 1760 and burned at the stake in Dublin on 7 January 1761.
 Later legends claimed that she was a serial killer and/or witch.

+Alice Moran was burned at the stake at Gallows Green, Limerick on 23 April 1768, for the posioning of Joan Sullivan in Bruree, County Limerick.

 In 1895, Bridget Cleary (née Boland), a County Tipperary woman, was burnt by her husband and others, the stated motive for the crime being the belief that the real Bridget had been abducted by fairies with a changeling left in her place.
 Her husband claimed to have slain only the changeling.
 The gruesome nature of the case prompted extensive press coverage.
 The trial was closely followed by newspapers in both Ireland and Britain.
 As one reviewer commented, nobody, with the possible exception of the presiding judge, thought it was an ordinary murder case.